Associated Press v. Budowich: Legal proceedings

 On April 10, 2025, the defendants filed an emergency appeal to the U.S. Court of Appeals for the D.C.
-Circuit requesting a stay pending appeal on the preliminary injunction granted by judge McFadden.
+Circuit requesting a stay pending appeal on the preliminary injunction granted by Judge McFadden.

 On June 6, 2025, a panel of the U.S. Court of Appeals for the Circuit of the District of Columbia, composed of judges Cornelia Pillard, Gregory G. Katsas, and Neomi Rao, granted in part a stay pending appeal, in a 2-1 decision.
-The majority found that the AP was not likely to succeed on merits because it deemed that the Oval Office, Air Force One, Mar-a-Lago, Cabinet Room or other restricted spaces are areas where the First Amendment does not apply.
-It is one of the President's discretionary powers to grant access to these private spaces, therefore judge McFadden's preliminary injunction would curtail too much of such power as to amount to irreparable harm.
+The majority found that the AP was not likely to succeed on the merits because it deemed that the Oval Office, Air Force One, Mar-a-Lago, Cabinet Room or other restricted spaces are areas where the First Amendment does not apply.
+It is one of the President's discretionary powers to grant access to these private spaces; therefore, Judge McFadden's preliminary injunction would curtail too much of such power as to amount to irreparable harm.
 However, the majority did not hold the same for the East Room, which does not share the same hallmarks as the other restricted spaces and for which irreparable harm could not be clearly identified.
 Judge Pillard dissented and would not have granted any stay pending appeal.
 Thus, the U.S. Court of Appeals upheld the preliminary injunction to restore AP access only to the extent concerning the East Room.

-On July 22, 2025, the U.S. Court of Appeals denied unanimously the emergency petition filed by the AP on June 10, 2025, for en banc review of the three judges panel's order granting in part the stay pending appeal.
+On July 22, 2025, the U.S. Court of Appeals denied unanimously the emergency petition filed by the AP on June 10, 2025, for en banc review of the three-judge panel's order granting in part the stay pending appeal.